Skip to content

 Role

-Dr Lia Blaj-Ward (SFHEA) oversees the planning, design, delivery, and evaluation of English for Academic Purposes provision in the School of Architecture, Design and the Built Environment and the School of Art and Design.
+Dr Lia Blaj-Ward (SFHEA) designs and facilitates academic literacy provision for international students in the School of Architecture, Design and the Built Environment and the School of Art and Design.

 In 2021 Lia received a Vice-Chancellor's Teaching Award.